lammps/lammps/doc/src/atom_style.rst

 The *dipole* style is part of the DIPOLE package.

 The *peri* style is part of the PERI package for Peridynamics.

+The *oxdna* style is part of the USER-CGDNA package for coarse-grained simulation of DNA and RNA.

 The *electron* style is part of the USER-EFF package for :doc:`electronic force fields <pair_eff>`.